ridoatmanto/good-night-app/README.md

 - Rename file `.env.sample` as `.env`.
 - Set up `.env` value with your own database, username, and password.
 - Generate rails first database setting with running command `rails db:create`.
-- Run `rails db:migrate` to appliying database migration.
+- Run `rails db:migrate` to applying database migration.
 - Run `rails db:seed` to generate sample data.
 So, endpoint result will not be so empty.
 - Make your backend running, excute command `rails s` to start the server.
-- Access from your favourite browser/Postman into url `http://localhost:3000`.
+- Access from your favourite Browser/Postman into url `http://localhost:3000`.

 ## Features